 Acid Reflux Questions and Answers

 When I wrote Natural Alternatives to Nexium, Maalox, Tagamet, Prilosec & Other Acid Blockers.
 Subtitle: What to Use to Relieve Acid Reflux, Heartburn, and Gastric Ailments, the most difficult part was calling it finished and letting it go to print.
-There was always one more study, one more angle…So, I vowed to put information on this website to tie up loose ends.
-(Then ironically, the publisher left out the page with the website on it.
-Somehow, many people found me anyway.)
-These questions are representative of ones I’ve received reflecting the real life problems that readers face.
-In some cases the text was very long, so I’ve edited to make this a quicker read.
+There was always one more study, one more angle.
+The questions below are representative of ones I’ve received.
+They reflect the real life problems that readers face.
+In some cases, I’ve edited for length.
 (However, I didn’t edit for grammar, spelling or typos.
-It does my heart good to know I’m not the only one with these issues in my emails.)
+It does my heart good to know I’m not the only one who isn’t perfect.)

 Q. I purchased your book and page 73 says to take the enzyme caps on an empty stomach and the bottle says to take it after a meal and it specifically says not to take on an empty stomach.
 Could you please clarify this for me?
 I suffer from heartburn.
 Thank you.
 Nancy